eflanili7881/NVIDIA372.70PatchedINFsForWinNT6.0/README.md

-# NVIDIA372.70PatchedINFsForVista
+# Patched NVIDIA 372.70 INF Files for Pascal-based GPU for use in Windows Vista
-This repository contains patched INF files for Windows Vista for NVIDIA's 372.70 desktop driver.
+This repository contains patched INF files for Windows Vista for NVIDIA's Desktop 372.70 driver.